-- Wear a shirt (or dress) with sleeves to create a continuous line from neck down.
-Sleeveless tops exaggerate a color break between skin and clothes that can look awkward in head shots.
+Wear a shirt (or dress) with sleeves to create a continuous line from neck down.
+Sleeveless tops and short cap sleeves exaggerate a color break between skin and your outfit.
+That creates a visual band that can look awkward in head shots.

 Suggested colors to compliment hair and skin tone:

 - Fair to medium skin brunettes: Light & medium blues, olive to medium greens, teals and blue-greens, medium to dark reds, light to medium purples

 - Fair to medium skin blondes: Medium to dark blues, grays, medium to dark reds, medium to dark greens, medium to dark purples